JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 [Link to the report on local voters' pamphlets](https://schooldataproject.com/report_levies_recommended_policy_changes)

 ### (6) There should be no pensions for public school district personnel - only 401k plans similar to the private sector.
 The vast majority (85+%) of their customers (parents and soon students) all have 401k plans – not pensions.
-Public school district personnel first need to educate themselves about 401k plans.
+Public school district personnel first need to educate themselves about 401k plans and start funding their own.
-Then they need to teach about 401k plans and investments to their students.
+Then they need to teach about 401k plans, investments, and other financial literacy topics to their students.
 They will then be practicing what they preach/teach.

 ### (7) The OSPI needs to correct and clarify their Per Pupil Expenditure (PPE) reports to include all expenses.
 Currently the OSPI’s PPE reports (including their online school district report cards) do not include capital outlays nor interest on debt.
 The OSPI PPE statistics only include school districts' General Fund expenses.